How to Thread A Sewing Machine Needle Easily – Tips & Tricks

 How to Thread A Sewing Machine Needle – The Methods

-And, just know that if you can’t thread with the needle on the machine, you can always remove it, thread it, and then replace it in the needle clamp.
-Refer to how to change a sewing machine needle if you need instructions for how to do remove and re-insert your needle.
+If you can’t thread with the needle on the machine, you can always remove it, thread it, and then replace it in the needle clamp.
+Refer to how to change a sewing machine needle if you need instructions on how to remove and re-insert your needle.

 1. Threading A Sewing Machine Needle by Hand

-The first way to thread your sewing machine needle is to do it by hand.
+The first way to thread your sewing machine needle is by hand.

-Depending on your dexterity, the size of the eye of the needle, your vision, and the size and type of thread this may be easier said than done.
+Depending on your dexterity, the size of the needle’s eye, your vision, and the size and type of thread, this may be easier said than done.

 2. Using A Needle Threading Tool for Threading

-There are at least 10 needle threader tools available to help you thread a sewing machine needle or a serger.
+There are SO MANY needle threader tools to help you thread a sewing machine needle or a serger.

 Things can get a bit crowded with needle threaders that need to approach the eye of the needle from the back, which is why I prefer to use those when hand-sewing and instead opt for threaders that approach from the front.